Janice Ser Huay Lee

 Thuan Sarzynski Thuan was a MSc. exchange student from the University of Hohenheim and worked on mapping oil palm plantations using optical and radar satellitel imagery on Google Earth Engine. |

 Jocelyne Shimin Sze Jocelyne was a research associate and worked on compiling socioeconomic and spatial datasets on fire activity in Sumatra.
-Jocelyne is a PhD candidate at the University of Sheffield. |
+Jocelyne graduated with a PhD from the University of Sheffield and is now a postdoc at the Autonomous Universitat de Barcelona. |

 Omar Saif Omar was a trainee/visiting scholar and compiled spatial layers and consolidated time-series socioeconomic datasets to analyse the effects of sustainability standards on social well-being.
 Omar is a PhD candidate at the University of Edinburgh. |